adjust/ios_sdk/README.md

 ## Additional features

-Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features wherever you see fit.
+Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features.

 ### Add tracking of custom events.

 You can tell AdjustIo about every event you want.
 Suppose you want to track every tap on a button.
-You would have to create a new Event Token in your dashboard at [adjust.io][].
+You would have to create a new Event Token in your [dashboard].
 Let's say that Event Token is `abc123`.
 In your button's `buttonDown` method you could then add the following line to track the click:

 ```objc
 [AdjustIo trackEvent:@"abc123"];
 ```

-You can also register a callback URL for that event in your dashboard at [adjust.io] and we will send a GET request to that URL whenever the event gets tracked.
+You can also register a callback URL for that event in your [dashboard] and we will send a GET request to that URL whenever the event gets tracked.
 In that case you can also put some key-value-pairs in a dictionary and pass it to the `trackEvent` method.
-We will then forward these named parameters to your callback URL.
+We will then append these named parameters to your callback URL.

-For example suppose you registered the URL `http://www.adeven.com/callback` for your event with Event Token `abc123` and execute the following lines:
+For example, suppose you have registered the URL `http://www.adeven.com/callback` for your event with Event Token `abc123` and execute the following lines:

 ```objc
 NSMutableDictionary *parameters = [NSMutableDictionary dictionary];